-Most British Cars now have the European style number plate showing GB on the number plate, if your car doesn’t have this modern style number plate you must fix a GB sticker to the car.
+Many British Cars now have the European style number plate showing GB on the number plate, if your car has one showing the Union Flag, this must be now covered by a white GB sticker.

 It’s the law where roads can be effected by snowfall that you carry snow chains or a snow sock in the car and although ski resorts are very good at clearing roads after snow fall, it’s vital that you have them.
 The cost of buying snow chains in the UK is very high, it’s best to buy them in France as you approach the mountains it’s much cheaper.